oslabs-beta/tkyo-drift/README.md

 This is where K-Means analysis comes into play, allowing us to condense a large input dataset into a smaller set by identifying how many sub clusters exist, and calculating each of their respective centroids.

-From this smaller set of centroids, we use HNSW to to find the closest centroid for the B value, which is then used to calculate the cosine similarity and euclidean distance.
+From this smaller set of centroids, we use HNSW to find the closest centroid for the B value, which is then used to calculate the cosine similarity and euclidean distance.

 Notably, this is a tradeoff between accuracy and speed, as KMeans cluster analysis will generate a centroid for each cluster and not provide the actual nearest neighbor.
 If this is a problem for your workflow, you can disable the KMeans analysis to always find the nearest neighbor from the training set.